openshift/enhancements/enhancements/microshift/microshift-apiserver-certs.md

 MicroShift.

-For single node the IP needs to be internal and it was already described how to use the service CIDR to extract the API server IP.
+For single node the IP needs to be internal and it was already described how to use the service CIDR to extract the new apiserver IP.
 No additional configuration is needed.

 For more than one node the internal IPs are not enough, in this case there can